AyoubCoding21/ElectroBench/README.md

 **Rendering:**

-The project renders a teapot, then uses shaders to apply the effects on it, with the help of some attributes mentionned in the main.cxx file.
+The project renders a teapot, then uses shaders to apply the effects on it.

 **Connection bettween shaders:**